LyingHid/lyinghid.github.io/_posts/2020-07-14-RSA-and-modular-arithmetic.markdown

 Since $M ^ {ed}$ has the same remainder when divided by $p$ and $q$, we have $M ^ {ed} = M \mod pq = M \mod n$ by Chinese Remainder Theorem.

+Since $p$ and $q$ are prime numbers, any other number is naturally coprime to both of them.
+We don't need coprime precondition any more.

 # Modular Arithmetic

-Equation (1) is derived by division, which we take for granted in real number arithmetic; and equation (2)(3) used one multiplication property: $ a \times b \mod n \equiv (a \mod n) \times (b \mod n) \mod n $.
-Things become different as we are doing modular arithmetic.
+Equation (1) is derived by division, which we take for granted in real number arithmetic; and equation (2)(3) utilized a multiplication property: $ a \times b \mod n \equiv (a \mod n) \times (b \mod n) \mod n $.
+Things become different as we are not doing usual arithmetic.
 We need to prove those properties before taking advantages of them.
 Let's begin with intuition.

 ## Intuition